The Top 5 Organic Fertilisers for Container Vegetable Gardening

 Choosing the right organic fertilizer for your vertical garden can feel like picking a wine – so many options, it’s easy to feel overwhelmed.
 You’ve got your liquids, your granules, and your slow-release options.
 Liquids are like a quick espresso shot for your plants, offering a rapid nutrient boost.
 Granules are more like a slow-brewed coffee, releasing nutrients gradually.
 And slow-release?
 Well, they’re the filter coffee that keeps on giving, providing a steady supply of nutrients over time.
 Pick your poison, or rather, your plant food.

 Remember, different vegetables have different appetites.
-Tomatoes are greedy feeders, while leafy greens are a bit more modest.
+Tomatoes are greedy feeders, while leafy greens are a bit more modest (University of Minnesota Extension).
 Matching the fertilizer to your plant’s needs is like catering a dinner party – you wouldn’t serve steak to a vegetarian, would you?
-(Unless they’re one of those “flexitarians” – honestly, it’s all a bit confusing these days.)

 And then there’s the whole vertical gardening aspect.
 Space is often at a premium, so choosing a fertilizer that’s easy to apply and store is important.
 You don’t want bags of fertilizer cluttering your balcony, do you?
 Nobody wants a balcony that looks like a compost heap exploded.
 Unless that’s your aesthetic.
 No judgement here.